machow/mchow.com/content/tiny/2022-06-01-hunger-games.md

 not weed for you hate it and
-season to season the strongest the ones that rise against all odds live on and though you can- not make a stew of the victor
+season to season the strongest the ones that rise against all odds live on although you can- not make a stew of the victor
 ```